ISISComputingGroup/IBEX-device-generator/README.md

 ## Templates

 The templates for the file structure generation can be found in the `templates` directory.

 ### Placeholders

-For a fill list of placeholders see [placeholderss.py](./utils/placeholderss.py).
+See [placeholders.py](./utils/placeholderss.py) for a complete list of placeholders and their descriptions.

 Placeholders in the templates can be anywhere (including file names, directory names or file content).
 They are preceeded by the '@' delimiter.
 When the placeholder is not followed by a space use @{placeholder}.